palma21/k8slabproctor/step-by-step.md

-# Kubernetes Workshop - Step by Step Proctor Guide
+# Kubernetes Workshop - Step by Step Guide

 ## 1 - Run a Docker container